UT-MPC/pxt-moveSMART/tutorial5.md

 ## Step 2

-Step rate is the number of steps per minute.
+Step rate is the number of steps per second.
 Mathematically speaking, this is step count divided by the time elapsed.

 Why should we care about this?